Action for Faculty

 Available after the spring conference, instructors will have access to substantial online training resources through Canvas’s Training Services Portal — including self-paced learning pathways, written guides, videos, and live webinars.
 The same portal will be available to students once they gain access to Canvas.
 More information about additional virtual training opportunities will be shared as details are confirmed.

-How to Access Training
+How to access Online Training Options

 Available beginning: July 1, 2026